yodobrin/PBI-Python/README.md

 PAVELA: required role for assignment (tennat, spn, roles)

 ### Power BI - One time setup
+There are two options to consume PBI embedded capacity, see [license types](https://docs.microsoft.com/en-us/power-bi/service-features-license-type) for more details.
++ Dedicated 'Pro' user
++ Service Principal
+It is recoemnded to utilize Service Principal, as users might move from an organization, thier authorization altered etc. In this repository, we cover the steps required to create and enable a service principal access to embedded capacity.
+The following [guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) contains step by step instructions on how to create a service principal.

+This [document](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-service-principal) provide detailed instructions to the entire process, from creating the service principal to associate it to your public Power BI workspace.

+Lastly, to wrap it all up - see this [tutorial](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-sample-for-customers#embed-content-using-the-sample-application) for associating the capacity.

 admin settings
 #### Associate Embedded Capacity